varyonic/activeadmin-rails/CONTRIBUTING.md

 The test run will generate a sample Rails application in `spec/rails` to run the tests against.

-If your tests are passing locally but they're failing on Travis, reset your test
+If your tests are passing locally but they're failing on GitHub, reset your test
 environment:

 ```sh